 Due to the growth of the college, new parking lots have been built to meet the community's needs.
 The cost of building new parking lots is funded through loans.
 The loan, or debt service, must be paid off using parking permit fees.
 This has resulted in a debt service on 75 percent of all parking spaces.
 Creation of additional parking facilities, which may include decks, will increase the debt service.
 In addition, the cost of maintaining lots will grow as existing parking lots reach an age when they must be resurfaced.
 So the revenue generated from parking permit fees is needed to support debt service and maintain existing facilities.

-Within Penn State, some campuses have not experienced the need to significantly expand their parking facilities since they have not grown to the extent of Behrend College.
+Within Penn State, some campuses have not experienced the need to significantly expand their parking facilities since they have not grown to the extent of Penn State Behrend.
 Therefore, those campuses have not had to charge a parking permit fee to generate monies to pay debt service resulting from the construction of parking lots.

-Behrend College parking fees are higher than some institutions outside of Penn State.
+Penn State Behrend parking fees are higher than some institutions outside of Penn State.
 However, not all institutions pay for parking in the same way.
-Unlike Behrend, some may use parking fees and a substantial amount from other revenue sources, including tuition, to pay for parking.
+Unlike Penn State Behrend, some may use parking fees and a substantial amount from other revenue sources, including tuition, to pay for parking.

 Money generated from parking tickets goes to the Student Government Association and is then allocated to student clubs and organizations.